 Saint Anne church in Lubartów, Baroque church building in Lubartów, Poland.

-Construction took place between 1733 and 1738, replacing an earlier wooden church from the mid-17th century.
-Architect Paolo Fontana led the project with funding provided by Lithuanian Marshal Paweł Sanguszko.
+The building went up between 1733 and 1738, on the site of an earlier wooden church from the mid-17th century.
+Architect Paolo Fontana designed it for Lithuanian Marshal Paweł Sanguszko, who funded the project.

 The community of curious travelers